The New 10,000-Square-Foot Library is Staten Island’s 14th Branch and New York City's First Net-Zero Energy Library

 About New York City Economic Development Corporation (NYCEDC)

-New York City Economic Development Corporation creates shared prosperity across New York City’s five boroughs by strengthening neighborhoods and creating good jobs.
-NYCEDC works with and for communities to provide them with the resources they need to thrive, and we invest in projects that increase sustainability, support job growth, develop talent, and spark innovation to strengthen the City’s competitive advantage.
-To learn more about our work and initiatives, please visit us on Facebook, Twitter, LinkedIn, and Instagram.
+New York City Economic Development Corporation is a mission-driven, nonprofit organization that creates shared prosperity across New York City by strengthening neighborhoods and creating good jobs.
+We work with and for communities to bring emerging industries to New York City; develop spaces and facilities for businesses; empower New Yorkers through training and skill-building; and invest in sustainable and innovative projects that make the city a great place to live and work.
+To learn more about what we do, visit us on Facebook, Twitter, LinkedIn, and Instagram.

 About The New York Public Library